mahboob82/Software-tips/Python_Jupyter_Utils.md

-# A list of useful functions
+## A list of useful functions by Mahboob Alam
-# Author: Mahboob Alam

 * To adjust jupyter window size
 ```python